Pain and Pain Symptom Management for Michigan Nurses

 Physical Examination

 A systematic, targeted, pain-focused physical examination is most fruitful when the pain history interview and behavioral observations are conducted at the same time.
-Because pain may be referred from some other area of the body, the examination should include a full visual scan from head to toe, including:
+Because pain may be referred from some other area of the body, the examination includes a full visual scan from head to toe.

 - Mental status examination